 Basically, abortion has always been available to a greater or lesser degree in Australia almost as a kind of a form of contraception.
-It's not attracted legal protections, but it has always been understood that it has been available if you knew someone who knew someone who knew someone and were prepared to pay the relevant price.
+It's not attracted legal protections, but it has always been understood that it has been available if you knew someone who knew someone and were prepared to pay the relevant price.